goschtl/zope/Zope3/branches/jim-adapter/src/zope/app/preference/README.txt

 This function is also commonly registered as an adapter,

-  >>> from zope.app.location.interfaces import ILocation
+  >>> from zope.location.interfaces import ILocation
   >>> ztapi.provideAdapter(ILocation, interfaces.IUserPreferences,
   ...
 UserPreferences)